-At the heart of key analytics advances today is big data, which may be viewed as a vast collection of structured and unstructured data, much of it culled from Web applications,
+At the heart of key analytics advances today is big data, which may be viewed as a vast collection of structured and unstructured data, much of it culled from Web applications, server logs and social media sites.
+While big data applications are often associated with fast-moving organizations that can quickly act on real-time data feeds, big data and real time are not necessarily synonymous.

 Industry experts point out that there is a real difference between big data at rest and big data in motion.
 To get it moving, outside help is needed.